-I am a clinical psychologist credentialed by the Wisconsin Department of Safety and Professional Services and the National Register of Health Service Psychologists.
+I am a clinical psychologist licensed by the Arizona Board of Psychologist Examiners and the Wisconsin Department of Safety and Professional Services.
+I am also credentialed by the National Register of Health Service Psychologists.

 I received my Bachelor of Science from Andrews University, where I studied nursing and psychology.
 I received my Master of Arts and Doctorate in Clinical Psychology from the Illinois School of Professional Psychology in Chicago with a concentration in client-centered therapy (Carl Rogers).